 For both of us, this trip was tremendously rewarding in that we were making discoveries that few had made before us.
 As we hiked out of the valley toward Lynn Creek again, we both knew we’d be returning, and that’s why this story is only part one of a lengthy tale.
 Each time I revisit, it’s an exhilarating experience, for who can refuse a trip back in time without leaving your own era?

 Imagine a journey back in time, if you will, to the year 1497, let’s say.
-A tiny seed cone from a western red cedar flutters to earth deep in the North Shore Mountains, in what would later be known as the Hydraulic Creek drainage, of the Seymour River Valley.
-It comes quietly to rest on an outcropping of granite, and in this protected enclave, somehow takes root and begins life as a tiny sprout.
+A tiny seed cone from a western red cedar flutters to earth deep in the North Shore Mountains, in what would later be known as the Hydraulic Creek drainage in the Seymour River Valley.
+It comes quietly to rest on an outcropping of granite, and in this protected enclave, somehow takes root and begins life as a tiny seedling.
 In a forest seldom if ever seen by human eyes, but walked by deer, bears, mountain lions, and squirrels, the tree is never wanting for companionship.
-Not fifty yards downslope, a sturdy young Douglas Fir already into its second century provides it shelter and shade.
+Not fifty yards downslope, a tall and sturdy Douglas Fir already into its second century provides it shelter and shade.

 Then, every year came the rains.
-The time passed, ever slowly, ever quickly.
-The tree grew vibrant and strong, and the forest that surrounded it in the many seasons that followed flourished equally well.
+The time passed, ever slowly, ever quickly, and the seedling became a tree.
+That tree grew to be vibrant and strong, and the forest that surrounded it in the many seasons that followed flourished equally well.

 All began and ended as nature determined until the turn of the twentieth century, when men arrived in the Seymour Valley, wanting cedar for the shingle bolts that would be used to build homes.
 Life for the cedar, now a towering spire, would never be quite the same.
 In fact, its very survival became threatened.